wp-property/wp-property/readme.txt

 == Changelog ==

 = 2.4.6 =
-* Tested with latest WordPress version.
+* Tested with WordPress v5.8.2.

 = 2.4.5 =
 * Fixed issue with validating image in WP Property FEPS addon.